-Third-party scripts are responsible for most of the modern web usage.
-The “Third Party Web” report analyses over a million websites.
-Patrick Hulce‘s open-source project provides valuable insight into the impact of scripts on website performance.
+Website scripts are responsible for most of web usage.
+The “Third Party Web” project analyses over a million websites.
+Patrick Hulce‘s open-source initiative provides valuable insight into the impact of scripts on website performance.

 Some of the third-party advertising services can single-handedly account for over half a second of your loading time.
 Recently, we’ve seen lots and lots of incredibly fast advertising scripts emerge.
-The majority of the top 20 loads in under 100ms, while previously we’ve seen entries from services that took twice as much time to fully load.
+But first, let’s look at how the top 10 advertising scripts perform.

 The impact of analytic applications will vary depending on what’s being tracked.
-At the same time, the functionality of these services varies and in some
+The functionality of these services varies and in some

 Regardless, the list below contains some of the best and fastest analytics scripts out there.
 The speed won’t be the major factor here, as you want to focus on the best tool to gather and analyse your data.
 With that in mind, it’s good to see that most of the “big players” are among the fastest website analytics scripts.

 Most of the marketing solutions are well-optimised and have a similar average impact.
-Our favourite, HubSpot, seems to be slightly ahead of the mainstream pack.
-Surprisingly, big names like Sumo and Drift have placed near the bottom.
+HubSpot and Mailchimp seem to be slightly ahead of the mainstream pack.
+Surprisingly, big names like Sumo and Drift perform well below expectations.

 79% of customers say live chat is their preferred communication channel but only 9% of companies use it.
 If you’re planning to integrate a live chat service with your website, this list can help you narrow down the choices to providers of the best performing scripts.